ankitvoramtu/FreeRangeData/README.md

 #Notes

 This program is still in early development it was written primarily for my use making some pretty big assumptions about how people organize their data.
-It is also my first serious foray into Python,so while I would love feedback/criticisms please keep it constructive as possible.
+It is also my first serious foray into Python,so while I would love feedback/criticisms please keep it as constructive as possible.